 In the Old Town of Stockholm you’ll find the oldest Christmas market in Stockholm, and in fact, all of Sweden!
 Visit the 41 red sheds where you can buy crafts, ceramics and caramels while you breathe in the smell of mulled wine.
 A perfect Christmas market to visit if you want a real Swedish Christmas experience.

-The best Christmas dinners
+The best Christmas dinners in Stockholm

 Besides trying some real traditional Christmas food Swedish-style, you’ll also enjoy the beautiful (and hopefully snow-covered) nature of Djurgården.
 Try some herring, meatballs and of course the yummy desserts as you wash the feast down with some traditional “snaps”.
 Can’t get much more Swedish than that.